Betty Brodel

-Elizabeth Ann Franzalia (née Brodel, February 5, 1920 – March 3, 2024), better known as Betty Brodel, was an American actress, singer and vaudevillian.
-She appeared in several films during a brief decade-long career, spanning 1936-1946, during the Hollywood Golden Age.
+Elizabeth Ann Franzalia (née Brodel; February 5, 1920 – March 3, 2024), better known as Betty Brodel, was an American actress, singer and vaudevillian.
+She appeared in several films during a brief decade-long career, spanning from 1936 to 1946, during the Hollywood Golden Age.

 Early life and career

 Elizabeth Ann Brodel was born in Detroit, Michigan, on February 5, 1920, to John (1883–1967) and Agnes Brodel (nee O' Hearn) (1888–1949).
 Her father was a bank clerk and her mother a homemaker and pianist.
 Betty and her older sister, Mary (1916–2015), shared their mother's musical interest and started to learn how to play instruments, such as the saxophone and the banjo, at an early age.
 They began performing in front of audiences in acts that included singing and dancing.
 They were later joined by youngest sister Joan (1925–2015) when she was just two and a half years of age.

 With their father losing his job in the mid-1930s, the Great Depression caused financial difficulties for the family.
 As a result, the three sisters entered show business as vaudeville performers to support the family.
 They began touring in Canada and the United States.
 Collectively, they were known as The Three Brodels.
 As an attempt to bypass child labor laws at the time, both Mary and Joan pretended to be older than they were.
 When Joan was nine, she told child labor investigators that she was 16 years old.

 All three sisters starred in the 1936 short film "Signing Off", before having successful solo film careers, with Joan becoming the most successful as a major star in Hollywood.
 Brodel's most significant film role was in 1944's Swing Hostess, where she played the supporting role of Phoebe, and had two singing numbers.
 She also appeared in Thank Your Lucky Stars (1943), Ladies Courageous (1944), Cover Girl (1944), Hollywood Canteen (1944), and Too Young to Know (1945).
 Her last feature film was Cinderella Jones in 1946.